Group chat and multi-user setup

 In group chats, each user gets their own independent session.
 User A’s conversation history and context are completely separate from User B’s — there is no cross-talk between sessions.

-Set trigger mode for groups
+Set listen mode for groups

 By default, the bot responds to every message (all mode).
 In busy groups, switch to mentions mode so the bot only responds when @mentioned:

-/trigger mentions
+/listen mentions

 | Command | Behaviour |